devblackops/watchmen/docs/functions/Help-Email.md

 ```

 ## DESCRIPTION
-Generate an email object in a 'Notifies' block.
+Specifies an Email notifier.

 This is not intended to be used anywhere but inside a 'Notifies' block inside a Watchmen file.
 Directly calling the 'Email' function outside of a
 'Notifies' block will throw an error.

 The 'Subject' and Message' fields inside the hashtable for this function support string interpolation.
 The following keywords can be placed inside
-the Subject or Message strings using the convention #{<keyword>}.
+the Subject or Message strings using the convention #{keyword}.
 When the Email notifier is executed these placeholders will be replaced with values
 from the test result:

 computername     - Computer name test was executed on